 Mask Aligner SÜSS MicroTec MA8 (SUSS-MA8)

-The Süss MicroTec MA8 is a standard UV lithography tool for exposing wafers through mask.
+The Süss MicroTec MA8 is a standard UV lithography tool for exposing wafers through the mask.
 Exposure can be carried out in proximity mode or in contact mode.
-The MA8 is equipped with top side optical microscopes and bottom side microscopes, so alignment is possible from both sides of the wafer.
+The MA8 is equipped with top-side optical microscopes and bottom-side microscopes, so alignment is possible from both sides of the wafer.

 Lithographic wetbench for coating (SUSS-WETBENCH)

 The wetbench provides a complete basic setup for substrate coating.
 It consists of the built-in spin-coater LabSpin 6 for manual resist dispense, two hot plate modules HP8, and one vapour primer VP8 for HMDS coating (adhesion promoter).